-4.2.7.2 Operational procedures in case of exhausted FRR in accordance with Article 152(8) of the SOGL
+7.2 Operational procedures in case of exhausted FRR in accordance with Article 152(8) of the SOGL

 Article 152(8) of the SOGL requires Elia to specify, in the LFC block operational agreement, operational procedures for cases of exhausted FRR in the LFC block operational agreement.
-In those operational procedures the TSOs of a LFC block shall have the right to require changes in the active power production or consumption-of power generating modules and demand.
+In those operational procedures the TSOs of a LFC block shall have the right to require changes in the active power production or consumption.

-On the one hand, these concern measures which are taken before the measures specified following the emergency states are defined in the Network Guidelines on Emergency and Restoration.NC E&R. The link with procedures defined in the Network Guidelines on Emergency and Restoration.NC E&R is only indirect: only when too high ACE gives rise to frequency deviations this relates to the activation criteria of Article 18 NC E&R-GL "frequency deviation management procedure".
+On the one hand, these concern measures which are taken before the measures specified following the emergency states are defined in the NC E&R. The link with procedures defined in the NC E&R is only indirect: only when too high ACE gives rise to frequency deviations this relates to the activation criteria of Article 18 NC E&R "frequency deviation management procedure".
 If there are overloaded (border) lines, Article 19 "power flow management procedure" may be applied.